osmanzakaria532/osmanzakaria532/README.md

 ### 🚀 About Me

-- 🔭 Currently working as an Intern at [Creative IT Institute](https://www.creativeitinstitute.com/)
+- 🔭 Currently working as an Intern at
 - 🌱 Currently learning Vanilla JavaScript & React.js
 - 👯 Looking to collaborate on interesting projects here on GitHub
 - 🤝 Open to connecting and helping people in the dev community